Endless Travel Plans

 💰 $350–$550/day 📅 June–August 👶 Best ages: 6–14

-No cars.
-Seriously — Mackinac Island has banned motor vehicles since 1898.
-Families get around by bike, horse-drawn carriage, or on foot.
-For kids, this is an instant novelty that turns every errand into an adventure.
-Rent bikes and ride the 8-mile loop around the island.
-Stop at the famous fudge shops (there are more per square foot than anywhere in Michigan).
-Visit Fort Mackinac for some Revolutionary War history.
+No cars — Mackinac Island has banned motor vehicles since 1898.
+Families get around by bike, horse-drawn carriage, or on foot, which turns every errand into an adventure.
+Rent bikes and ride the 8-mile loop.
+Stop at the fudge shops (more per square foot than anywhere else in Michigan).
+Visit Fort Mackinac for Revolutionary War history.

-It's a seasonal destination — most businesses close November through April.
-A 7-day trip averages around $6,455 according to MackinacIsland.org, but 3–4 days is the sweet spot for most families.
-Ferry round-trips run about $30 per adult with discounts for kids.
+Seasonal — most businesses close November through April.
+A 7-day trip averages around $6,455 (as of 2026, source: MackinacIsland.org); 3–4 days is the sweet spot for most families.
+Ferry round-trips run about $30/adult with kid discounts.

 Branson, Missouri